peterpih/09_DevelopingDataProductsFinal/README.md

 This part of the Final Peer Review project for the Coursera Developing Data Products course (devdataprod-31).

-The application shows the use of **Shiny** and various user interactive inputs which change graphical output on-the-fly in real-time.
+The application uses **Shiny** and demonstrates various interactive user inputs which will change graphical and text output on-the-fly in real-time.

 ### Repo Contents